 The Major in American Sign Language and Deaf Studies is intended for those desiring to pursue studies in the areas of linguistics or anthropology at the graduate level or communication skills/cultural knowledge for use in counseling, social work, teaching, working in schools for the Deaf, or other service fields.
 Audio-visual materials are accessible for individual study of a broad cross-section of communication methods.
 Interactions with D/deaf and hard-of-hearing persons and regular practice using video equipment are principal means for the development of skills.

 Successful graduates of the ASL studies major will be able to comfortably communicate in ASL receptively and expressively and to interact comfortably and appropriately in the Deaf community at entry level.
-The Major in American Sign Language and Deaf Studies requires 42 hours.
-A double major in American Sign Language and Deaf Studies and American Sign Language-English Interpreting is not permitted.
+The Major in American Sign Language and Deaf Studies requires 44 hours.
+A double major in American Sign Language and Deaf Studies (whether Standard track or Mental Health track) and American Sign Language-English Interpreting is not permitted.

 Required courses include: